 Everything from new offshore wind farms, to nuclear power stations, to clean transport infrastructure uses cement, so it is crucial that we make the entire process, from production to construction to maintenance, carbon neutral.

-The initial estimated cost to build the plant is around £400 million.
-We anticipate the running costs to be in line with similar large industrial sites.
+The plant will cost a significant amount of money to build however we anticipate the running costs to be in line with similar large industrial sites.

 The CCS project should have no effect on the levels of dust at the site.